skodak/mdc/README_PhpStorm.md

 ## Configure remote Behat interpreter

-First make sure your docker compose project is running and Behat was initialised.
+First make sure your MDC project is running and Behat was initialised.
 The remote PHP CLI interpreter must be already configured in your PhpStorm.

-1. Install Node.js Node.js in your macOS (PhpStorm does not support remote Node.js for most of the tasks)
-2. Run MDC `behat-init` command
+1. Run MDC `behat-init` command
-3. Open "Preferences / PHP / Test Frameworks"
+2. Open "Preferences / PHP / Test Frameworks"
-4. Click "+" and select "Behat by remote interpreter"
+3. Click "+" and select "Behat by remote interpreter"
-5. Select your docker interpreter that was created for this project and press "OK"
+4. Select your Docker interpreter that was created for this project and press "OK"
-6. Set "Path to Behat executable:" field to `/var/www/html/vendor/behat/behat/bin/behat`
+5. Set "Path to Behat executable:" field to `/var/www/html/vendor/behat/behat/bin/behat`
-7. Enable "Default configuration file:" field and se it to `/var/www/behatdata/behatrun/behat/behat.yml`
+6. Enable "Default configuration file:" field and se it to `/var/www/behatdata/behatrun/behat/behat.yml`
-8. Press "Apply" and verify correct Behat version was detected
+7. Press "Apply" and verify correct Behat version was detected
-9. Press "OK"
+8. Press "OK"
-10. Optionally delete all pre-existing Behat interpreters
+9. Optionally delete all pre-existing Behat interpreters

-You may want to delete all unused interpreters.
-To execute Behat tests open a feature file and click on a green arrow gutter icon.
-If you have configured a VNC port then you can watch the scenario progress in your VPN client.

-## Configure remote Node.js
+## Configure Node.js

-1. Run MDC `node-init` command
+Remote Node.js interpreter does not seem to work correctly with MDC containers.

-2. Open "Preferences / Languages & Frameworks / Node.js"
+You can let PhpStorm download and install Node.js in macOS if necessary, see "Preferences / Languages & Frameworks / Node.js".
-3. Add remote Docker Node.js using "./mdc-compose-final.yml" and "webserver" instance

-## Connect PhpStorm to docker database
+## Connect PhpStorm to database container

-You can connect to moodle database directly using container domains.
+You can connect to database directly using container domains.

-Make sure your docker compose project is running and test site was initialised.
+Make sure your MDC project is running and test site was initialised.

 Then setup new database connection in PhpStorm through the exposed port, for example: